 Assure your Turtle that you will stick to the routine that you’ve established, but that you may need to add some steps, like finding the bathroom.
-Make sure to bring her favorite potty time book, special potty toys.
+Make sure to bring her favorite potty time book and special potty toys just like at home.
 It’s especially important to allow your child to choose his Pull-Ups training pants when you are out and about, even if he's regularly busting out the Big Kid underwear.
 Allowing that extra protection and the control of choice can give your Turtle the comfort and confidence he needs to be successful.

 - Make sure you have your Turtle’s favorites, whether it’s the special potty seat you always use, or the right character Pull-Ups.
 A trip is not the time to improvise when it comes to the Turtle personality.

 - Prepare your Turtle with what to expect: “When we get to Grandma’s house (the store, restaurant, shopping center, etc.), we’ll have our bag.
 Right when we arrive, we will find the bathroom and check out what it looks like.”

 - Let your Turtle know you’ve packed extra clothes and other items she may need.
 Your reassurance that you’re prepared will go a long way.